WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_decisiontables.md

   - a. there should be a code of "standard" actions in the common or local repository*
   - b.
 Each of those actions shall use a standard profile.
 Those standard profiles are also part of the activity outcome repository and respective governance.
 4. CQL Writing
   - a.
-Ensure that every input for the CQL there’s a concept in the common dictionary
+Ensure that every input for the CQL there's a concept in the common dictionary
   - b.
 See CQL criteria…
   - c.
 Other elements